 Do carbon lab diamonds pass a diamond test to qualify as real?
 The answer is both yes and no. There are different ways to diamond test.
-It's important to know which test a synthetic diamond will pass and which it will fail.
-Carbon lab diamonds can pass a test in terms of their physical and chemical properties, but when these synthetics pass in front of an expert, the difference is very apparent.
+It's important to know which tests synthetic diamonds will pass and which they will fail.
+Carbon lab diamonds can pass tests in terms of their physical and chemical properties, but when these synthetics pass in front of experts, their difference are quite apparent.

 Natural vs. Lab-Grown Diamonds